craftyjs/CraftyComponents/README.md

 ## How does it work

-To get your component listed at [http://craftycomponents.com](http://craftycomponents.com) create a `component.json` at your project root following the standard described below and add a webhook in your repository to [http://craftycomponents.com/hooks/github](http://craftycomponents.com/hooks/github).
+To get your component listed at [http://craftycomponents.com](http://craftycomponents.com) create a `component.json` file at project's root following the standard described below and add a webhook in your repository to [http://craftycomponents.com/hooks/github](http://craftycomponents.com/hooks/github).

 ## `component.json`